SebastianPost96/rx-boilerstate/projects/rx-boilerstate/README.md

 public johns$ = this.officeState.employeesByFirstName('John');
 ```

-In the same manner, you can also create selector factories from already existing factories.
+In the same manner, you can also create Selector factories from already existing factories.

 ```typescript
 // in state